Guan06/mina/README.md

-# mina
+# MINA

-The goal of mina is to compare the microbial profiling data at the community and network levels.
+The goal of MINA(MIcrobial Network Analysis) is to compare the microbial profiling data at the community and network levels.

 ## Installation